ZacharyVillarreal/Predicting-Humans-Affectively/README.md

 :-------------------------:|:-------------------------:
 ![](images/image_cnn_accuracy.png)  |  ![](images/image_cnn_cf.png)

 I was able to achieve a 62% accuracy on my validation data.
-However, unlike the audio data, the image data was not pre-labeled for the sex of the individual being photographed, so we are only trying to predict between 7 distinct emotions.
+However, unlike the audio data, the image data was not pre-labeled for the sex of the photographed individual, so we are only trying to predict between 7 distinct emotions.
 Thus, we have a 48% increase in accuracy from our baseline of 14%.

 <a href="#Table-of-Contents">Back to top</a><br>
 <a name="Dash-App"></a>
 ## Dash App

 I then thought to myself, "how can we use these neural networks that I built in a live setting?"
-I then created a web application using Dash and Flask, where users can input either an image file or an audio file.
-Once the app recognizes the input, it will run it through its respective Convolutional Neural Network and will output the predictions, both sex and emotion, for both images and audio.
-In addition, it will output the opposite type of file, image to audio and vice versa, depicting a representation of that predicted emotion.
+I then created a web application using Dash and Flask, where users can input an image file or an audio file.
+Once the app recognizes the input, it will run it through its respective Convolutional Neural Network and output the predictions, both sex, and emotion, for both images and audio.
+It will also output the opposite type of file, image to audio, and vice versa, depicting a representation of that predicted emotion.

-Live images needed further investigation in order to fit the input parameters of the image CNN.
-Thus, OpenCV's [haarcascade-frontalface-default](#haarcascade_frontalface_default.xml) aws used in order to extract the facial from the live input.
-Once the face image was recognized, the image was contorted and greyscaled in order to meet the CNN parameters.
-In addition, [Py-Agender](#https://pypi.org/project/py-agender/) was used in order to predict sex of the individual in the photo.
+Live images needed further investigation to fit the input parameters of the image CNN.
+Thus, OpenCV's [haarcascade-frontalface-default](#haarcascade_frontalface_default.xml) was used to extract the facial from the live input.
+Once the face image was recognized, the image was contorted and greyscaled to meet the CNN parameters.
+Also, [Py-Agender](#https://pypi.org/project/py-agender/) was used to predict the sex of the individual in the photo.
+The live web application was hosted using an AWS EC2 instance.

 Here is an example of when we input an image file.

 ![](images/female_angry_app.png)
-This app could be used for things, as simple as, trying to recognize emotions on images of sound bytes of yourself, to being able to teach individuals the importance of facial language or how the inflection in our voice is depicted by other people.
+This app could be used for things, as simple as trying to recognize emotions on images of sound bytes of yourself, to teach individuals the importance of facial language or how other people depict the inflection in our voice.

 <a href="#Table-of-Contents">Back to top</a><br>
 <a name="Conclusion"></a>